adithyarao3103/Visitor-Counter/readme.md

 - You can create a new counter with a name by using the Add Counter button.
 - You can update the value of an existing counter by keeping the required value of the counter in the number box and using the Update button.
 - Further, you can delete, pause/resume incrementing a given counter.
-- The app also gets the country and region for each valid increment by using the [ipapi.co](https://ipapi.co/) API, and stores it in the database.
+- The app also gets the country, region, and city, for each valid increment by using the [ipinfo.io/](https://ipinfo.io/) API, and stores it in the database.
 You can download a csv file containing the data by using the Download Regions button.

 ### `/show?name=countername`